andre-amato/CarentalMVP/README.md

-docker-compose up
-npm i
-npm run dev

-Front
-✗ npm run test:frontend

-To run this tests, restart the backend with docker-compose down

-And then
-docker-compose up

-npx cypress open

-Backend

-npm run
-"test:backend:unit":
-"test:backend:integration":
-"test:backend:e2e":

 # Carental - Car Rental System MVP

-This project is an MVP (Minimum Viable Product) for a car rental system.
-It demonstrates a booking engine for car rentals with clean, maintainable architecture.
+A clean, maintainable MVP for a car rental booking system built with modern technologies and best practices.

+## Overview

+This project demonstrates a car rental booking engine with a robust architecture following Domain-Driven Design principles.
+The application features a monorepo structure with separate backend and frontend components that share common utilities and types.

+## Features

+- User registration and authentication
+- Vehicle browsing by availability and date range
+- Booking creation and management
+- Dynamic seasonal pricing (peak, mid, off-season)
+- Inventory management for multiple vehicles of the same model

-## Project Structure
+## Architecture

-The project follows a monorepo structure with the following main components:

-- **Backend**: Node.js API built with Express, MongoDB, and TypeScript
-- **Frontend**: React application built with Vite, TypeScript, and Tailwind CSS
-- **Shared**: Shared types and utilities between frontend and backend

-The application is structured using Domain-Driven Design (DDD) principles, with clear separation between:
+The application implements Clean Architecture with clear separation between:

 - **Domain Layer**: Core business logic and entities
 - **Application Layer**: Use cases orchestrating domain operations
 - **Infrastructure Layer**: Implementation details (databases, APIs)
 - **API Layer**: Controllers and routes for external communication

-## Features

-- User registration and management
-- Browse available cars by date range
-- Create and manage bookings
-- Seasonal pricing (peak, mid, off-season)
-- Inventory management for multiple cars of the same model

 ## Tech Stack